heiku-jiqu/github-blog/src/routes/blog/blogposts/post15.md

 However, the important property is that the digest is designed to not clash when different inputs are used (technically it is extremely low probability).
 Meaning, even if your input changes one single bit, passing it through a hash function will give a completely different result.
 This makes it useful to verify whether anything that you have has been tampered with.

+Common examples include: SHA, Poly1305 (used in TLS).

 #### SHA